 METAL MYTH #1: METAL ROOFS ATTRACT LIGHTNING

 When you start talking to your friends and family about your new metal roof, inevitably someone will gasp and say, “Don’t you know that your metal roof attracts lightning!”
-They might tell you that, unless you’re trying to power the Delorean and you need your building to light up like the Clock Tower in Back to the Future, you should avoid a metal roof.
+They might try to convince you to avoid metal roofs in order to avoid attracting lightning strikes.

 If you’re having metal delivered in and around Great Falls you might have the pleasure of meeting Nate Phinney, a jack-of-all-trades delivery driver who is just as comfortable backing a truck into a tight spot as he is bending trim for an order.
 Nate loves his job working with metal, but his real passion is baking cheese cakes with out-of-this-world flavors.
 His job and his passion have more in common than you might think.